TheoFABIEN/ColzaSegmentation/README.md

-# U-net based segmentation of lesions on pea leaves.
+# U-net based segmentation of lesions on colza leaves.

 Network architecture : vanilla U-net built from scratch.